ochairo/vanillante/README.md

 ## Architecture

 The architecture follows key principles including separation of concerns,
-SOLID principles, atomic design software design patterns and readable code.
+SOLID principles, atomic design, software design patterns and readable code.
 This ensures that the application will be easy to maintain, scale, and modify.

 ![architecture](docs/images/architecture.png)